najah-naaji/mlops-miniworkshop/lab-03-tfx-pipeline/README.md

 tfx pipeline create --engine kubeflow --pipeline_path pipeline_dsl.py --endpoint $KFP_INVERSE_PROXY_HOST
 ```

+**Output from pipeline create command:**............. 'url': None}
+Pipeline "tfx-covertype-1584420696" created successfully.

-The `tfx pipeline create` command compiled the pipeline's DSL into the KFP package file - `tfx_covertype_classifier_training.tar.gz`.
+The `tfx pipeline create` command compiled the pipeline's DSL into the KFP package file - `tfx-covertype-1584420696.tar.gz`.
 The package file contains the description of the pipeline in the YAML format.
 If you want to examine the file, extract from the tarball file and use the JupyterLab editor.

 ```
-tar xvf tfx_covertype_classifier_training.tar.gz
+tar xvf tfx-covertype-1584420696.tar.gz
 ```

 The name of the extracted file is `pipeline.yaml`.